 Then, give your baby a little preparation in advance.
 Infant expert Magda Gerber encouraged parents to talk honestly to babies about changes in their routines (and every other aspect of their lives, for that matter) and to include them in the process.
-“Tonight, if you wake up, we won’t be having milk.
+“Tonight, if you wake up, we won’t be always be having milk.
 I want you to go back to sleep, so you get a really good rest.”

 Believe your baby capable of falling asleep independently rather than worrying, or pitying her.

 Then do less, and allow your baby to do more.
 Instead of nursing in the night, you might stroke your baby and talk softly, allow her feelings to be expressed and acknowledge them.
 “I hear you.
 You want milk to help you sleep and you’re upset.
 It’s time to go back to sleep.
 You can do it.”
 And she really and truly can with your support and belief in her.

 For more support and information about crying and emotional health, sleep, and changing patterns, I highly recommend these articles: